 This picture from the collection at Tatton Park, Cheshire shows the moment just before Stephen, one of the early Christian martyrs, is stoned to death by a mob.
 The light catches Stephen's face as he looks up to heaven in an expression of suffering and ecstasy.
 His red vestments, illuminated face and imploring gestures separate him from his half-naked executioners, including Saul (later Paul) towering above him with a large boulder in his hands.

 Before he became famous for his portraits of Charles I and his court, the Flemish artist Anthony Van Dyck painted religious works in Antwerp and Italy.

-8 Prince Balthasar Carlos
+8 Prince Baltasar Carlos

 By Diego Velázquez (1599–1660).
 Ickworth, Suffolk

-Prince Baltasar Carlos was the cherished only son of Philip IV and would have succeeded to the throne had he not died just before his 17th birthday.
+Prince Baltasar Carlos was the cherished only son of King Philip IV of Spain and would have succeeded to the throne had he not died just before his 17th birthday.
 In this portrait from the collection at Ickworth, Suffolk, the young prince is depicted in a hunting costume with a partridge dog and two Spanish greyhounds at his side.